 Life Forest is responsible for the yearly property tax.
 That expense is built into our pricing.
 No one wants any extra cost surprises, that is unfair.

 Who owns the land once I buy a burial plot?

 The land is owned by Life Forest, your plot is recorded on our deed as owned by you.

 Once you purchase the plot we record the exact burial coordinates as well as who is buried within those coordinates and who owns the spot.
 That plot belongs to you and after you pass, then the plot is passed on to your named beneficiary.
 Your named beneficiary is also deed recorded.
 That spot is yours forever.

 Can families reserve entire burial plots together?

 Absolutely!
 That is the idea!
 You can purchase a large tree to allow several family members to be together, or we can help you to create an 'alcove' of trees where families can be buried beside one another.
 The choice is personal and there is no wrong answer.

 What can I do on my burial plot?
 Can I build a wall?
 Can I erect a fence?
 Can I place a bench?
 Can I put a hanging swing on my tree?

 We provide you with all rules and regulations, they are simple, but important.
 Life Forest strives to be and grow into a natural living forest.
 For the enjoyment of all we do not allow items such as garden gnomes, etc. Building a wall or a fence would not fit well in a natural forest.
 We strive to be reasonable, however, we also ensure that we adhere to the mission of creating a natural sacred space that all can enjoy.

-Is the deeded lot a government deed or a private issued deed?
+Is the deeded lot a government deed or a privately issued deed?

 The plots are recorded as an addendum to the land deed, showing ownership.
 They are not separate deeds created.
 See Burial Plot Data Sheet.

 Is there a yearly maintenance fee?

-How many years will you be guaranteeing the management and maintainence of the land?
+How many years will you be guaranteeing the management and maintenance of the land?